zdellaert/LaserCoral/code/10-CpG-Methylation-bismark.md

 ![](10-CpG-Methylation-bismark_files/figure-gfm/unnamed-chunk-4-3.png)<!-- -->

-## 0.5 VERY IMPORTANT NOTE THIS IS NOT COVERAGE FILTERED AND ALSO THE MAPPING RATE WAS VERY LOW.
+## 0.5 VERY IMPORTANT NOTE:

+THIS IS NOT COVERAGE FILTERED AND ALSO THE MAPPING RATE WAS VERY LOW.
 I would not trust this efficiency estimate.